adconnolly/SlopeFlow/README.md

 # SlopeFlow
 Models for slope flows, particularly downslope, drainage flows.

-Further details are provided in the article: Connolly, Alex, and Chow, Fotini K. "Simulations of drainage flows with topographic shading and surface physics inform analytical models" Atmosphere ?
-(2025): ?.
+Further details are provided in the article: Connolly, Alex, and Chow, Fotini K. "Simulations of drainage flows with topographic shading and surface physics inform analytical models" Atmosphere 16.9 (2025): 1091.
+DOI: [https://doi.org/10.3390/atmos16091091](10.3390/atmos16091091).

 The data presented there can be found at [doi.org/10.5281/zenodo.17013827](https://doi.org/10.5281/zenodo.17013827).

 ## Set up